thuijskens/thuijskens.github.io/_posts/2016-12-29-bayesian-optimisation.md

 ---
 layout: post
-title: "Bayesian optimization in scikit-learn"
+title: "Bayesian optimization with scikit-learn"
 ---

 Choosing the right parameters for a machine learning model is almost more of an art than a science.
 [Kaggle](https://www.kaggle.com) competitors spend considerable time on tuning their model in the hopes of winning competitions, and proper model selection plays a huge part in that.
 It is remarkable then, that the industry standard algorithm for selecting hyperparameters, is something as simple as [random search](https://en.wikipedia.org/wiki/Random_search).